cal1co/reviewr/README.md

 ## Known bugs and unintended features:
-- Forgot to write the confitional for profile pictures on posts (error if identicon)
+- Forgot to write the confitional for profile pictures on posts (error if identicon) !
+FIXED 6/2 <- new but on Heroku though !
-- 'already have an account?' button doesn't go to sign-in page
+- 'already have an account?' button doesn't go to sign-in page !
+FIXED 6/2 !
 - Had to separate 'compose' area to a separate page to avoid areas.
-It would be better on the home page
+It would be better on the home page !
+FIXED 6/2 !
-- nav bar not sticky
+- nav bar not sticky !
+FIXED 6/2 !
-- User followers and following links don't go anywhere anymore <- forgot I changed the routes
+- User followers and following links don't go anywhere anymore <- forgot I changed the routes !
+FIXED 6/2 !

 ## Wishlist and housekeeping:
 - Fix jQuery for sign-up page
 - A cleaner appearence for my pages would be nice
-- User search, already wrote the code, didn't use it on the page (can't use follower feed without it)
+- User search, already wrote the code, didn't use it on the page (can't use follower feed without it) !
+COMPLETED 6/2 (can still improve this feature)!
-- Move compose back to home page
+- Move compose back to home page !
+COMPLETED 6/2 !
 - Ajax calls would fix a lot of the clunkiness of all the interactive features
-- A sort-by drop down (also already wrote this, just need to implement <- would function more like Reddit posts)
+- A sort-by drop down (also already wrote this, just need to implement <- would function more like Reddit posts) !
+COMPLETED 6/2 <- unresponsive, would benefit from AJAX calls!
 - Allow 2 images on compose.
 I didn't like the cloudinary widget, so I didn't add it.
 - Unsure about the list feature.
 It works fine, but it is extremely 'gimicky' and I can't see why it should exist. ('lists' are groupings of multiple 'reviews' in one single post)
 - A header for user profile